ericamundson/zions-service-framework/zions-pipeline-services/src/markdown/coe-backend.md

 When a pull request event is sent from ADO it contains data on commits.
 On pull requests this commit data will be used to determine changes made on repository.
 If any pipeline executeble yaml is to be executed then it will be executed.
-Even executable yaml in `executables` folder will only be executed if there are changes in `pipeline` folder.
+All executable yaml in `executables` folder will be executed on all pull requests.

 ![CodeManagementService sequence](CodeManagementService_sequence.svg)